subaru9/jquery-ui-bootstrap-rails/README.md

-This gem provides jQuery-UI bootstrap theme integration.
+# This gem provides jQuery-ui bootstrap theme integration.

 Install
 ------

-  gem 'jquery-ui-bootstrap-rails'
+In your Gemfile:

+`gem 'jquery-ui-bootstrap-rails'`

 Use